BrainStormYourWayIn/blogSearch/README.md

 ## Note for Users

 We will be adding a file called test_streamlit.py, which the users can modify, if they want to contribute to the project.
+Due to issues with page redirection, this

+will be updated as part of a later release.
+Users, however, can freely modify this if they want to contribute to the project.
+Issues will be prioritized for main.py

+in the current status.